informalsystems/quint/doc/tntc.md

  - `repl` starts the REPL (Read-Eval-Print loop) for TNT
  - `parse` parses a TNT specification and resolves names
  - `typecheck` infers types in a TNT specification
- - `exec` executes a TNT specification via random simulation
+ - `run` executes a TNT specification via random simulation
+ - `test` tests a TNT specification similar to property-based testing
  - `lint` checks a TNT specification for known deficiencies
  - `indent` indents a TNT specification
  - `to-apalache` translates a TNT specification to Apalache IR